 Conversely, be sure that you don’t do any of the following:

-Don’t use a chain collar or similar device as a form of punishment – doing so is not only cruel, it is incredibly counterproductive to your efforts.
-Chain collars are designed for giving corrections and keeping him in the proper position — nothing more.
+Don’t use a chain collar or similar device as a form of punishment when you’re frustrated with your dog – doing so is not only cruel, it is incredibly counterproductive to your efforts.
+Chain collars are designed for giving corrections and keeping your dog in the proper position — nothing more.

 It is probably wise to avoid using chain or pinch collars with dogs under 6 months of age.
 In fact, it is probably even wiser to wait until after 1 year of age before using them.

 Don’t allow your dog to pull against the chain.
 This can cause serious injuries, including tracheal damage, pulled muscles or even cervical damage.
 Some dogs can actually exert enough pressure to cause their eyes to bulge.
-Chain collars and similar devices should only be used for loose-leash walks, with your dog at your side.
 If your dog is constantly pulling on the leash, don’t use a chain or prong collar!
-Try an anti-pulling harness instead.
+Work on your loose leash walking skills and try an anti-pulling harness instead.